NCSAM Noise-Compensated Sharpness-Aware Minimization for Noisy Label Learning: Method

-We propose to simulate $\alpha u$ in Eq.~\ref{eq:noise_label_mech} by a progressive noise label fliping based on model’s logtis to identify samples that are more likely to be mislabeled and selectively flips their labels to semantically similar categories.
-Therefore, two questions should be answered: \begin{itemize} \item \textit{Which sample is considered to have a noisy label?} An intuitive solution is to identify samples whose prediction confidence is low or whose logits exhibit small margins between the top predicted classes.
+In this work, we approximate $\mathbf{g}^*_{\mathrm{noise}}$ in Eq.~\eqref{eq:dw} through progressive label flipping based on model logits.
+The idea is to identify samples that are more likely to be mislabeled and temporarily flip them to semantically similar categories.
+This raises two practical questions: \begin{itemize} \item \textit{Which samples are likely to have noisy labels?} An intuitive solution is to identify samples whose prediction confidence is low or whose logits exhibit small margins between the top predicted classes.
 These samples are more likely to be mislabeled since the model remains uncertain about their true category.

 \item \textit{How to flip their labels into reasonable noisy labels?} An intuitive solution is to flip their labels to classes that lie near the decision boundary, such as the second-highest logit class or among the top-$k$ most probable classes.
 These classes are semantically closer to the model's belief, producing more realistic and structured noisy labels. \end{itemize}